pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 ## Objective

-Understand the Pod as the basic Kubernetes scheduling unit, including shared networking, shared volumes, Pod IP addressing, CNI networking, basic storage concepts, YAML resource definitions, and Pod runtime observation.
+Understand the Pod as the basic Kubernetes scheduling unit and learn how to define, observe, inspect, enter, and troubleshoot Pod workloads.

+This lab connects Pod networking, storage, YAML definitions, runtime state, Kubernetes events, container command execution, and live API object inspection.

 ## Scope